nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div style="border: 0px solid #ccc; background-color: #d9edff; color: darkblue; padding: 10px; margin-bottom: 10px;">
 Note: The prefixes vary across different modes.
 Refer to the examples below for more clarity.
 </div>
-Here are some examples of how the command works in each mode:

 ##### Crew mode: `linklocation /lo location_index /cr crew_index`